DonRaber/anime-ranker/README.md

-**BONUS GOALs:
+**STRETCH GOALs:
-1. when you click an Anime Image the description pops up over/around the image with character vectors on screen
+1. when you click an Anime Image the description pops up over
-2. Add images of main characters to anime descriptions
+2. Add images of characters as vectors on screen
-3. Add Background music
+3. Add Background music & music to individual anime images